 The Wings on King Survey Kit contains a map, details of the survey sites and other

-relevant information you may need as well as a First Aid Kit.
+relevant information you may need.
 Surveys undertaken

 on private land are pre-arranged with landholders contacted, so they know when to

 You’re insured: The BirdLife Australia insurance policy requires that you